Skull Crushers: Muscles Worked, How To Do and Form

 The skull crusher can be done in different ways to suit your fitness level.

-• If you are looking for a more advanced variation to stimulate different muscle fibers in the tricep, then try Incline and decline Skull Crushers.
+• If you want a more advanced variation to stimulate different muscle fibers in the tricep, try Incline and Decline Skull Crushers.

-Below you will find 6 skull crusher variations that can be used by coaches and athletes in order to keep training varied and progressive.
+Below are 6 skull crusher variations that coaches and athletes can use to keep training varied and progressive.

 The barbell skull crusher is a popular variation of the skull crusher exercise that targets the triceps muscles.

-The barbell allows you to handle heavier weights compared to other variations, leading to greater strength gains and muscle stimulation.
+The barbell lets you lift heavier weights, leading to greater strength gains and muscle stimulation.

 1. Lie down on a flat bench, spread your legs, and plant your feet flat on the floor for stability.